-The Catholic sacraments are central of our school life, and mark important points of growth in the faith life of each students.
-We attend Mass every week as an entire school to be nourished at the Eucharistic table and be unified through our sharing of the one bread in communion.
+The Catholic sacraments are central of our school life, and mark important points of growth in the faith life of each student.
+We attend Mass every week as an entire school to receive the body, blood, soul, and divinity of Christ and be unified as members of his body.
 Each week, a different grade is responsible for planning mass, preparing the readings, and writing the Prayers of the Faithful.
 Our younger students spend a great deal of time each spring preparing for their First Reconciliation and first Holy Communion, and our older students also spend much time each spring in preparation for the Sacrament of Confirmation.
 All of the older students go to Reconciliation several times each year, and always during the liturgical seasons of Advent and Lent.

 Our school is also deeply rooted in prayer, and it is our hope that through their education at Annunciation Catholic School, our graduates will not only be intelligent and innovative thinkers, but also young people with a vibrant, committed, and reflective prayer life.
 We begin every school day with a school-wide prayer and reflection that is led by an 8th grade student and the principal.
 We pray before lunch and before the end of the day, and in the middle school, most class periods begin with a student-led prayer.
 Many classrooms have prayer corners and places where students can offer up personal prayer intentions.
 Throughout the school year, students have opportunities to experience and learn from different styles of prayer.
 At Annunciation, we seek not only to teach the mind, but to equip the heart with the habits of mindfulness, reflection, gratitude, mercy, meditation, wonder & awe, and regular prayer.